The best hotels in Turku

 The bars on the Aura River boats are excellent in summer.
 Avoid the overpriced Kauppatori terrace restaurants during the Medieval Market: prices double and queues are long.
 Eat at the indoor market hall or walk 3 minutes to any riverside boat for the same food at half the price.

-Turku's best neighborhoods
+Turku's best hotel regions

 The city center along the Aura River is where most hotels cluster.
 The Forum Marinum maritime museum, Turku Castle, and Market Hall are all within 1-2km of each other along the riverbank.
 The old Luostarinmäki district above the river is quieter and more characterful.
 The university district east of the center is cheaper and student-driven.